 - "High scores on this question correlated strongly with repurchases, referrals and other actions that contribute to a company’s growth."
 (Bain)

-- Companies who scored the highest on NPS grew twice as fast, year over year, versus the average company in their industry.
+- Companies who scored the highest on NPS grew twice as fast, year over year, versus the average in their industry.
 (Bain)

 - The net promoter score can be much easier to implement and measure than other customer satisfaction score counterparts, and can be used across many different channels, products, industries, and use cases.
 (Bain)